Nair-Anuja/Nair-Anuja/README.md

 ⚡ **Fun facts**: <br/>
   🏃‍♀️ I am an early riser ( 5 AM club).
-Big believer in starting the day with a good workout. <br/> 👩‍🎨 I am an artist.I am also learning surface pattern designing .
+Big believer in starting the day with a good workout. <br/> 👩‍🎨 I am an artist.
 I post most of my artwork on
      (https://www.instagram.com/experiments_in_creativity/)   <br/>
   📚 I love reading books on mindful living , technical books and parenting books.<br/>